xianlinbox/daily_practise/aws-solution-architect/iam.md

 1. Including the external ID condition in the role’s trust policy.
 2. Company in charge of generate unique external ID to different client
 3. config external ID in the trust policy.

+# Policy evaluation logic

+1. Check policy if have explicit deny
+2. check if SCP allow it
+3. If it has a resource based policy and the policy allow it.
+4. If has a identity based policy and policy allow it.
+5. if has a permission boundary, and allow it
+6. if there is a session policy and allow it.